nosarthur/nosarthur.github.io/_posts/2019-07-10-gita-milestone2.md

 We will implement these two items in this commit and the rest in later commits.
 Make sure to try them in your terminal.
-If your `git` version is really old, some of these commands may not work.
+If your `git` version is really old, some of them may not work.

 To execute terminal command inside Python code, we will use the [subprocess module](https://docs.python.org/3/library/subprocess.html).
-We can use the helper function `get_repos()` from milestone 1 to get the repo names and their paths, and execute the git command with
+We can execute the git command with

 ```python
 cmd = 'git show-branch --no-name HEAD'.split()